rafalkaron/rafalkaron.github.io/content/_index.md

 Once a teacher, always a teacher.

-Having a master's degree and some experience in teaching English helps me to:
+Having a master's degree and experience in teaching English helps me to:

 * Clearly formulate procedural steps
 * Onboard new employees and conduct workshops